 Artificial-Intelligence-Driven Threat Detection

 AI is now a tool for both malicious attackers and preventative security.
 With a machine’s ability to self-learn and adapt, it’s easy to see how this tool could be used for ‘good’ or ‘bad’.
 In response to AI-driven botnets, cyber security measures are turning to AI-driven threat detection.
 AI-driven prevention can keep up with the rapid rate of change and sophistication in the world of cyber attacks.
-We enjoyed this in-depth article on how to win with artifical intelligence.
+We enjoyed this in-depth article on how to win with artificial intelligence.

 Blockchain Data Management

-You may or may not be aware, but to sum up, blockchain is the technology behind crytpocurrencies like Bitcoin.
+You may or may not be aware, but to sum up, blockchain is the technology behind cryptocurrencies like Bitcoin.
 It’s a totally secure method of storing data, as each unit of data is universally verified by the participating network.
 Beyond its use in cryptocurrency, blockchain has true potential to provide great online security and data management.
 This could be anything from online voting to identity management, eliminating the risk of voter or identity fraud.
-These two articles by Dataversity give great insights into the era of blockchain: what its future looks like and how blockchain and articifical intelligence are driving the fourth industrial revolution.
+These two articles by Dataversity give great insights into the era of blockchain: what its future looks like and how blockchain and artificial intelligence are driving the fourth industrial revolution.

 Ransomware is the attack you need to worry about.
 Businesses are being hit with ransomware more than ever, and they’re more sophisticated and clever about hiding their insidious operations.
 They lock up your files and private data, then extort you for money.
 Usually as a significant sum of cryptocurrency for anonymity purposes.
 This is an interesting article from CSO Online that goes into the five biggest ransomware attacks in the last five years.